Managing your money

 You can track your income and expenditure from your phone.
 There are lots of handy tools and apps that can help.

-You can take a look at the Blackbullion budget calculator, and search for apps on your device's app store.
-We also cover many apps and tools you can use to budget in our Money Matters Workshops.
+You can search for apps on your device's app store.
+We also cover many apps and tools you can use to budget in our Money Matters workshops.
+Your bank may also have an app with built-in budgeting tools.

 Before you come to university, don't forget to set up mobile banking.
 It's the easiest way to keep track of your spending when you're out and about.
 Many banking apps also categorize your expenses.
 This can provide a useful insight into where you could cut back.